Upon completion of the ARPAC workshop, participants will:

 - Write/edit course learning objectives to include antiracism;

-- Connect their classroom work with larger antiracist organizing efforts to transform higher education.
+- Connect their classroom work with larger antiracist organizing efforts to transform higher education; and

-The 2023 Virtual ARPAC Institute is sponsored by St. Cloud State University and Minnesota State Colleges and Universities.
+The 2025 Virtual ARPAC Institute was sponsored by the Antiracism Institute for Teaching and Research at St. Cloud State University and Minnesota State Colleges and Universities.